livrich/data_structure_tutorial/2_set.md

 ### Adverse Effects
 Besides the previously mentioned downside to open addressing, both options poorly affect performance.
 The use of the hashing function is what gives us O(1) timing.
 If we have to search through several positions or a chained list to find a value, we will have O(n) performance if the amount of conflict is high.

-To avoid this, we need to increase the size of the sparsed list if the amount of conflict is too high.
-If we take this action, we also need to reposition all of the values by running the index(n) function again with the increased sparsed list size.
+To avoid this, we need to increase the size of the sparse list if the amount of conflict is too high.
+If we take this action, we also need to reposition all of the values by running the index(n) function again with the increased sparse list size.

 </br>

 ## Some Uses
 There are many uses for a set.
 The three most common uses are:
 * Find unique values in a list
-* Allow quick access to previusly calculated results
+* Allow quick access to previously calculated results
 * Perform mathematical operations such as an **intersection** (common values between two sets) and a **union** (all values within two sets)

 In Python, a set can be represented using curly braces: **my_set = {1, 2, 3}** To create an empty set, we use: **empty_set = set()** To determine membership in a set: the **in** operator is used.